yskuniv/imap_mogura/README.md

 $ gem install imap_mogura --pre
 ```

-(This gem has only released pre-release versions now, so you must specify `--pre` option)
+(This gem has only released pre-release versions now, so you must specify `--pre` option.)

 ## Usage